 Juliet: It was the last straw and we can sleep well from tonight.

 Katy: I don’t think so and the new semester is going to start soon.

-As you can see from the above example, the last exam which was the hardest exam in their examinations was over and they are really happy which they could pass it and finish their examinations after this one.
-Juliet used the phrase ‘the last straw’ which means it was the hardest exam between other exams which they tried hard for passing it.
+As you can see from the above example, the last exam which was the hardest exam in their examinations was over and they were really happy that they could pass it and finish their examinations after this one.
+Juliet used the phrase ‘the last straw’ which means it was the hardest exam between other exams they tried hard to pass it.